Primary school workshops on Adaptation, Inheritance, and Natural Selection

 2. Learn about natural selection by playing games to simulate this process, and recording data to see how adaptive features can evolve over many generations

-Other combinations are also possible, such as the morning session of both workshops (adaptation plus inheritance).
+Other combinations of all the activities are also possible, such as the morning session of the adaptation and inheritance workshops.

 Before 1859, many scientists had accepted the theory of evolution - the idea that living things had changed through time, branching into many groups and species and creating the astonishing diversity of life today.
 The fossil record made it clear that many creatures different from those of today had lived long ago and died out, and yet had left descendants which possessed some of those ancient features.
 However, it was not understood HOW evolution worked.